 What is the Best First Move in Chess for White?

-The best first move in chess for white is 1.e4.
-This move opens lines for the king’s bishop and the queen.
-It also controls key squares in the center and develops the kingside faster than the second-best move, 1.d4.
+Although there is no one concrete best move for white, 1.e4 and 1. d4 usually lead to solid openings.
+1. e4 opens lines for the king’s bishop and the queen.
+It also controls key squares in the center and develops the kingside faster than 1.d4.